DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Strings

 We also want to to be able to work with non-numerical data, collections of characters that might include letters, numerals, or other symbols.
 Variable names are a common example (GDP, Income, Volatility).
 We refer to such constructs as **strings**.
-No, not the stuff we tie up packages with.
+No, not the stuff we tie up packages with, but a "string" of characters like letters or numbers.
 It's one of many mysterious uses of ordinary words that we'll run across as we learn to code.
 For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

 Type these examples into Spyder's IPython console, one at a time:
 ```